zzhoouxin/tiny-png/README.md

-Compress PNG with TinyPNG  in terminal.There is no need to configure the API
+Compress PNG with TinyPNG  in terminal.There is no need to configure the API.But the key needs to be set when the image is in high concurrency

 ## Installation